 Over the course of the year, the Board of Trustees revised the District's budget several times.
 These budget amendments were necessary to reflect the revised estimates of revenues and expenses.
 There were no individually significant amendments.
 The majority of amendments were to reclassify expenditures in various functions.
+During the year, expenditures exceeded appropriations in the contracted instructional services between schools function.

-CAPITAL ASSET ADMINISTRATION
+CAPITAL ASSET AND DEBT ADMINISTRATION